maidsafe/rfcs/text/0000-xor-urls/0000-xor-urls.md

 The resolver function shall first attempt to decode the URL assuming it contains a `<cid>` part.
 If that step fails (either because it couldn’t decode the CID, or because there was no data at the decoded XOR address), it will do a fallback to assume it’s a public-name URL and it shall try to find the pulic-name MD (with the `sha3` hash of the string), just like any public-name URLs are resolved now by the resolver function.

+Note that it's proposed that the resolver should try to decode the CID and attempt to fetch the content before falling back to assume it's a public-name URL, rather than only decoding.
+The reason behind this is to not eclipse a public-name which happens to be a valid CID string.
+In such cases it could still be eclipsed if there exist content at the location encoded by the CID string, but at least not do it up front when there is no content stored at such location.

 The following are examples of what would become valid XOR-URLs as per this proposal:

 ImmutableData XOR-URL: